codemagic-ci-cd/codemagic-docs/content/building/access-private-git-submodules.md

 ... # enter the commands that require the key
 ```

-But if you added a repository with an SSH key and want to use a different key to fetch dependencies, it's not possible to do in UI settings.
-Scripts are executed in independent shell, so the key explicitly added in a post-clone script will be lost as soon as the script finishes.
+But if you added a repository with an SSH key and want to use a different key to fetch dependencies, it's not possible to do in Workflow editor.
+Scripts are executed in independent shells, so the key explicitly added in a post-clone script will be lost as soon as the script finishes.
 The best thing to do in such case would be to use the same key for both your repository and your private dependency.
 You may need to add the key to your account, not to the specific repository.